 How Does E-waste Affect the Environment?

-As an individual, the amount of e-waste we produce doesn’t seem substantial.
-But when multiplied across the more than 120 million households in the United States, the numbers are staggering.
-We live fairly detached from seeing and truly understanding its effects, which is why despite knowing that e-waste is a problem, many still wonder, “Why is e-waste hazardous?” and “What does e-waste do to the environment?”
+As individuals, the amount of e-waste we produce may seem small.
+But when multiplied across more than 120 million households in the United States, the numbers are staggering.
+Despite knowing that e-waste is a problem, many still wonder, “Why is e-waste hazardous?” and “What does e-waste do to the environment?”

 What Is E-waste and Why Is It a Problem?

-E-waste, or electronic waste, refers to various discarded electronic products or equipment, including computers, phones, televisions, machinery, wires, plugs, batteries, and more.
+E-waste, or electronic waste, refers to discarded electronic products such as computers, phones, televisions, machinery, wires, plugs, batteries, and more.
 These products are often discarded because they are damaged, outdated, or unwanted.

 What Are the Causes of E-waste?